amuhak/Macro/Unit 3/Multipliers.md

 How much people spend or save from their disposable income
 # Marginal Propensity
 These tell us how much they will consume/save when income changes.
+# Tax Multiplier
+A decrease in taxes leads to an increase in GDP because the negative multiplier times the negative value of the change in taxes equals a positive number.